Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing

-with $\upsilon_i^{\rm b}$ provided by \eqref{eq:step size range} and $\upsilon_0$ being a predetermined step size.
-Additionally, the descent function \eqref{eq:descent function} may not hold when utilizing the fixed step sizes.
-Therefore, it is necessary to provide a sufficiently large integer $I$ as the upper bound of the number of iterations.
-In the same vain, due to the non-monotonic penalty function, the minimum may not occur at the final iteration but within a few steps before it.
-To address this, we introduce an alternative penalty stopping criterion given by $\mu_j\min\limits_{i+1-S\leq q\leq i+1}\{\alpha({\bm \rho}_{q})\}<\epsilon_{\mu}$ where $S$ represents the window size for searching the minimum penalty value over recent iterations.
-The detailed implementation steps of the PP-NSD algorithm are omitted here, as it can be readily constructed by modifying step 4 of the PP-NCG algorithm described in Algorithm \ref{alg:PP-NCG} by removing \textbf{step 4} and performing the direction update in \textbf{step 5} using \eqref{eq:direction NSD}.
+with $\upsilon_i^{\rm b}$ given in \eqref{eq:step size range} and $\upsilon_0$ being a predetermined step size.
+Due to the uncertain convergence of the benchmarks, their maximum number of iterations is set to $I$.
+Moreover, due to the non-monotonic penalty function, the minimum may not occur at the final iteration but within a few steps before it.
+To address this, we introduce an alternative penalty stopping criterion given by $\mu_j\min\limits_{i+1-S\leq q\leq i+1}\{\alpha({\bm \rho}_{q})\}<\epsilon_{\mu}$ where $S$ represents the window size for searching the minimum penalty value.
+The detailed implementation steps of the PP-NSD algorithm are omitted here, as it can be easily constructed from the PP-NCG described in \textbf{Algorithm} \ref{alg:PP-NCG} by removing \textbf{step 4} and performing the direction update in \textbf{step 5} using \eqref{eq:direction NSD}.

-\section{Extension to pure sensing}
+\section{Extension to Pure Sensing}

-In this section, we propose a Penalty-function based Normalized Conjugate Gradient algorithm with inexact line search (P-NCG-ILS) for the PA in pure sensing scenario.
-We consider the power minimization under power budget constraints and CRLB constraints, i.e.,
+In this section, we consider a pure sensing scenario with joint location and velocity estimation.
+The P-NCG-ILS algorithm is proposed for PA optimization in minimizing the total power under power budget constraints and CRLB constraints.